Ada-C7/Static-Site/README.md

 # Static Site: Code Journal & Portfolio
+__Learning Goal:__ Practice creating semantic HTML and applying visual styles with CSS.
+The goal is to explore the relationship between HTML and CSS, and how visual styles add to the semantics and hierarchy established by the foundational HTML.

 You will create a _static_ web site using HTML & CSS.
 This static site will serve as the foundation for later projects, and will contain information about your programming projects and efforts at Ada.

-This is an individual, [stage 2](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md) project.

-## Learning Goals:
-- Practice creating semantic HTML
-- Practice applying visual styles with CSS
-- Use both HTML & CSS together to create a comprehensive design

 ## Project Requirements
 This is an individual project.
 It consists of a baseline and a single wave.
 You are only permitted to use static HTML and CSS for this project.
-Preprocessors (haml, erb, sass, less, etc.) and Javascript of any time are not allowed.
+Preprocessors (haml, erb, sass, less, etc.) and Javascript are not allowed.

 ### Baseline
 - Create an `index.html` that has the necessary meta information to link a stylesheet called `styles.css`.